Media, Management and Transformation Center (MMTC), Jönköping International Business School, Jönköping University, Sweden

 26 January 2020

-Notification of acceptance (papers and posters).
+Notification of acceptance (papers, posters and panels).
 Opening of conference registration.
 Opening of full paper submissions

 26 April 2020